jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 # Hierarchical Analysis of Trends

-We hierarchical GAMs that includes both autocorrelated errors and a random term by year.
+We develop hierarchical GAMs that includes both autocorrelated errors and a random term by year.
 The concept is that year to year variation can be thought of as random based on annual weather, or perhaps watershed flow conditions.
 We test for a long term trend against that random term, to minimize the risk that we overinterpret year to year variability as a trend.
 But note that this model also includes terms for stream water temperature and flow.

 ## Model 1 : Site by Year interaction